-How To Speed Up Your WordPress Page Loading Time
+How To Speed Up WordPress Sites

-If your website is loading slower than it should, there’s little doubt that your traffic and bottom line are being directly affected.
-The recognition of this fact leaves many developers and business owners wondering how to speed up WordPress sites.
-The following information will help you understand why fast loading times are essential, and you’ll even learn a few tips on increasing your WordPress speed.
+If your website loads slower than it should, there’s little doubt that your traffic and bottom line are being directly affected.
+After recognizing this fact, many developers and business owners are left wondering how to speed up WordPress sites.
+The following information will help you understand why fast loading times are essential and includes a few tips for increasing your WordPress site speed.

 WordPress Site Speed